Instructions For Making Hairpin Lace Crochet

 each loop along the length of the strip.

-Group the
+Group the Loops

 To group the loops, pick up several loops, keeping the twist in them.
 Work a single crochet